IslamAlsawaftah/Lab3-System.IO/README.md

 # Lab3-System.IO

-### Program contains 9 methods some of them related to system.io library, and others is c# practice.
+### Program contains 9 methods some of them related to system.io library, and others are c# practice.

 ### After you clone the project you can open it in vs IDE and run the program.